joanna2028/INTERPLANETARY-ID-SYSTEM/README.md

 # Summary:

 We are doing a merge with Consensys
-We are in conversation with UN to institutionalize internet Digital IDs wallets for everybody
+We are in conversations with the UN to institutionalize internet Digital IDs for everybody

 • Citizens
 • Nation-States
 • Companies

-Not only we can track govts spending business between Private and Public Sector but also:
+We can not only track govt spending and contracts between Private and Public Sectors but also:

 * Taxation
 * Voting